openmc-dev/openmc/docs/source/methods/neutron_physics.rst

 :math:`(n,\alpha)`, on the contrary, produce no neutrons.
 There are a few other idiosyncrasies in treating fission.
-In an eigenvalue calculation, secondary neutrons from fission are only "banked" for use in the next generation rather than being tracked as secondary neutrons from elastic and inelastic scattering would be.
+In an eigenvalue calculation, secondary neutrons from fission are only "banked" for use in the next generation rather than being tracked as secondary neutrons as elastic and inelastic scattering would be.
 On top of this, fission is sometimes broken into first-chance fission, second-chance fission, etc. The nuclear data file either lists the partial fission reactions with secondary energy distributions for each one, or a total